manDeity/Data_Engineer_BCGX/README.md

 Customization

-Modify config.yaml to change file paths and formats.
+Modify config.yaml to change input file paths and input formats.

-Extend VehicleCrashAnalysis.py to add new queries.
+You can modify VehicleCrashAnalysis.py to add new queries for further analysis.